Multiple Income Streams Don’t Create Security — Structure Does

 • require emotional resilience

-Business income should come after personal stability, not before.
+Therefore, business income should come after personal stability — not before it.

 The Right Order Matters More Than the Number of Streams

-Most failures happen because people reverse the order.
+Most people struggle with multiple income streams because they reverse the order.

 1. stabilize core income